Document

 How to Invest in IPO

-Apply the IPO: You can apply the IPOs through banks via the ASBA process (or) with the broking firms via UPI and ASBA by blocking the funds.
+Apply for the IPO: You can apply for the IPOs through banks via the ASBA process or with broking firms via UPI and ASBA by blocking the funds.

 Bidding for Shares: You will either bid a price within the price band for a Book Building IPO or accept the fixed price for a Fixed Price IPO.

-Wait for Allotment: If you get allotted any shares, the funds will be debited from your applied band account and the shares get credited to your Demat account.
+Wait for Allotment: If you get allotted any shares, the funds will be debited from your applied band account, and the shares will be credited to your Demat account.

 How to Invest in FPO

-Stay Informed: Keep an eye on public announcements about upcoming FPOs from SEBI.
+Stay Informed: Keep an eye on public announcements from SEBI regarding upcoming FPOs.

 Review the Prospectus: Check the company’s FPO prospectus to understand why they’re raising capital and whether it's a dilutive or non-dilutive offering.